DanielChicoUGR/docu/Documentacióm/youtube/databases/postgres.md

  postgres  | Superuser, Create role, Create DB, Replication, Bypass RLS | {}
 ```

-## Creation of additional databases
+## Creation of Additional Databases

 One can create new Postgres databases within an instance.
 Therefore you can use the `psql`
 command to login (see above).